Decod-Art/decodart-mobile/README.md

   - `view/`: Views and widgets of the application.
   - `widgets/`: Reusable UI components.
 - `test/`: Contains unit and integration tests.
-- `assets/`: Contains resources such as images and configuration files.
+- `images/`: Contains images used in the app.

 ## Contribution
 Contributions are welcome!
 To contribute, please follow the steps below: